ceph/ceph/doc/radosgw/STSLite.rst

     **TokenCode** (String/ Optional): The value provided by the MFA device, if MFA is required.

-An end user needs to attach a policy to allow invocation of GetSessionToken API using its permanent credentials and to allow subsequent s3 operations invocation using only the temporary credentials returned by GetSessionToken.
+An administrative user needs to attach a policy to allow invocation of GetSessionToken API using its permanent credentials and to allow subsequent s3 operations invocation using only the temporary credentials returned by GetSessionToken.